New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Comparison with other surveys and other methods

-In the lower panels of Figure~\ref{fig:compare} we extrapolated the flux limits calculated in the other surveys to the same frequency as ours (150\,MHz) according to two different scenarios.
-In the bottom left panel we evaluated the case in which transient sources are optically thin synchrotron emitters, having an emission spectrum characterised by a simple power law with the spectral index depending on the exponent of the energy distribution of the electrons responsible for the synchrotron emission ({\it p}).
+In Figure~\ref{fig:compare} we also extrapolated the flux limits calculated in the other surveys to the same frequency as ours (150\,MHz) according to three different scenarios.
+In panel b, we evaluated the case in which transient sources are emitting coherent radiation.
+As explained in Section~\ref{sec:intro}, these sources are expected to have steep spectra, and we corrected their flux densities assuming a spectral index of --2.
+In panel c we analysed the case in which the transient sources are optically thin synchrotron emitters, having a radio spectrum characterised by a simple power law with the spectral index depending on the exponent of the energy distribution of the electrons responsible for the synchrotron emission ({\it p}),

-In the bottom right panel, we show the case in which transients are non-relativistically expanding synchrotron bubbles \citep[][] {timescale_frequency_VanDerLaan1966}; in this case their spectra show a peak which is shifting towards lower frequencies and declining as the source evolves.
+In panel d of Figure~\ref{fig:compare} we show the case in which transients are non-relativistically expanding synchrotron bubbles \citep[][]{timescale_frequency_VanDerLaan1966}.
+In this case their spectra show a peak that is shifting towards lower frequencies and declining as the source evolves; this is the typical scenario for a radio source resulting from an astrophysical explosion like a supernova or a gamma-ray burst.
 Since almost all surveys shown in Figure~\ref{fig:compare} resulted in non-detections, we treated them as upper limits on the peak flux of the sources.
-We extrapolated all the upper limits to the frequency of our survey using the relation for the peak flux given in \citet{timescale_frequency_VanDerLaan1966}, which also depends on {\it p}.
+We extrapolated all the upper limits to the frequency of our survey using the relation for the peak flux given in \citet{timescale_frequency_VanDerLaan1966}, which also depends on {\it p},

-For the two detections in Figure~\ref{fig:compare} we used the same extrapolation for consistency.
-Measurements of the spectra of optically thin synchrotron emitting sources showed that their slopes are around -0.7, implying a value for {\it p} around 2.4 \citep[e.g.,][]{spectralindex_Kellermann1964}.
-For consistency, this value was used in the non-relativistic synchrotron bubble scenario as well, yielding an ``effective" slope of +1.3 according to Equation~\ref{eq:vdL model}.
+For the detections in Figure~\ref{fig:compare} we used the same extrapolation for consistency.
+Measurements of the spectra of optically thin synchrotron emitting sources showed that their slopes are around $-0.7$, implying a value for {\it p} around 2.4 \citep[e.g.,][]{spectralindex_Kellermann1964}.
+For consistency, this value was used in the non-relativistic synchrotron bubble scenario as well, yielding an `effective' slope of +1.3 according to Equation~\ref{eq:vdL model}.

-As can be seen in Table~\ref{tab:comparison}, very few surveys have been performed at frequencies below 1\,GHz.
-The four of them have been plotted with filled symbols in Figure~\ref{fig:compare}.
-One should also take into account that these data points rely on few detections and their uncertainties are not known.
+As previously mentioned, very few surveys have been performed at frequencies below 500 MHz.
+The ones listed in Table~\ref{tab:comparison} have been plotted with filled symbols in Figure~\ref{fig:compare}.